Fire prevention: Students

-Children are the primary target of fire prevention knowledge.
-Firefighters will often visit schools and teach students the basics of fire prevention and fire safety, including how to evacuate from a burning building and how to prevent fires by avoiding dangerous activities such as playing with matches.
+Children are a major target of fire prevention knowledge.
+Firefighters will often visit schools and teach students the basics of fire protection and fire safety, including how to evacuate from a burning building and how to prevent fires by avoiding dangerous activities such as playing with matches.
+Though fire can be a source of fascination for young children, the potential for accidents, as a result, is high.
+Fire prevention often aims to teach children not to play with fire so that they do not accidentally cause one.